mjordan/islandora_feeds/README.md

-# Islandora Feeds Importer
+# Islandora Feeds

 ## Introduction

-This module allows users to create Islandora objects using the Feeds contrib module.
-Still under development, so use cases are welcome.
+This module allows users to create Islandora objects using the Drupal Feeds contrib module.

 ## Requirements